-- 1. Physical presence: has the student lived here for at least a year and a day. - 2.
-Financial independence: A student is considered "financially independent" if one or more of the following applies: - (1) is at least 24 years of age by Dec 31 of the year the applicant requests residence classification, (2) is a veteran of the

-U.S. Armed Forces, (3) is a ward of the court or both parents are deceased, (4) has legal dependents other than a spouse,

-(5) is married, or a graduate student or professional student, and will not be claimed as an income tax deduction by his or her parents or any other individual for the one calendar year immediately preceding the term for which the request for resident classification is made, (6) is a single undergraduate student and was not claimed by his or her parents or any other individual for the two years immediately preceding the term for which the request for resident classification is made.

-3. Intent: Has the student demonstrated intent to make California his or her permanent home?
+- 1. Physical presence: has lived here in CA for at least a year and a day. - 2.
+Financial independence: A student is considered "financially independent" if one or more of the following applies: - a) A student is at least 24 years of age by Dec 31 of the year the applicant requests residence classification - b) A student is a veteran of the U.S. Armed Forces - c) A student is a ward of the court or both parents are deceased - d) A student has legal dependents other than a spouse - e) A student is married, or a graduate student or professional student, and will not be claimed as an income tax deduction by his or her or their parents or any other individual for the one calendar year immediately preceding the term for which the request for resident classification is made, - f) A student is a single undergraduate student and was not claimed by his or her or their parents or any other individual for the two years immediately preceding the term for which the request for resident classification is made - 3.
+Intent: How can we demonstrate intent to make California our permanent home?
 Relevant proof of intent includes: obtaining a CA driver's license and registering your motor vehicle in CA; obtaining a CA identification card; registering to vote and voting in CA elections; using a CA address on W-2 forms and tax returns; paying CA income tax as a resident; establishing and maintaining active bank accounts in CA; registering with the Selective Service in CA; owning residential property or continuously occupying rented or leased property in CA; the presence of spouse, children or other close relatives in CA or obtaining a divorce in CA; applying for loans, scholarships, grants from a CA source.